 - 1. Buyer and seller are typically motivated; - 2.
 Both parties are well informed or well advised, and acting in what they consider their own best interests; - 3.
 A reasonable time is allowed for exposure in the open market; - 4.
 Payment is made in terms of cash in U.S. dollars or in terms of financial arrangements comparable thereto; and - 5.
-Price represents the normal consideration for the property sold unaffected by special or creative financing or sales concessions granted by anyone associated with the sale
+Price represents the normal consideration for the property sold unaffected by special or creative financing or sales concessions granted by anyone associated with the sale part of the taxable property in municipality.

-Objection form - form you complete prior to BOR (Objection Form for Real Property (PA-115A) or Objection Form for Personal Property (PA-115B)).
+Objection form - form you complete prior to BOR (Objection Form for Real Property (PA-115A).
 If you do not answer all the questions, the BOR may refuse to act on your appeal.